Hogup Mountains

 Three major peaks are found in the mountain's center, Tangent and Scorpio Peaks, and Shelter Mountain.
 Also, 3 mi east in the Great Salt Lake, an outlying peak is named Dolphin Island.

 Description

 The Hogup Mountains have a central section containing the three major peaks; the mountain range narrows both northerly and southerly into the Great Salt Lake Desert, but the northeast does have another small 7 mi ridgeline that trends exactly NNW x SSE.

 Mountain peaks

 Broom Mountain, 4782 ft, anchors the southern mountain section on the named Hogup Ridge.
 The central peaks are Scorpio Peak (southeast), 6560 ft, and due west, Shelter Mountain, 5964 ft.
 In the center-north lies the range highpoint, Tangent Peak, 7047 ft.

 Access

-The south of the Hogup Mountains can be accessed from Lakeside, 14 mi ESE.
-The north of the range can be accessed from Kelton; also Park Valley on Utah State Route 30.
+The south of the Hogup Mountains can be accessed from Lakeside, 14 mi ESE, though this route passes through railroad private property.
+The north of the range can be accessed legally from Kelton; also Park Valley on Utah State Route 30.